ProgVaibhav/Hackon2.0-VoiceVault/README.md

 We developed a voice recognition system using python & machine learning.
 It won't give acccess to user untill the voice doesn't match.
 We used 'python_speech_features' & 'pyaudio' modules of python for taking voice samples and for proccessing it, we used GMM model (Gaussian Mixture Model).

 # Technology Stack
- Python, tkinter, remote SQL, Cryptography, gen
+ Python, tkinter, remote SQL, Cryptography, Gaussian Mixture

 # Developers
 1) Ishan Agrawal